 Pitt delivers a fascinating study on repressed emotions.
 His lines are so sparse and reveal so little that much of the character development relies on non-verbal cues—his gait, his facial expression, his silence and his outbursts—and Pitt does a fantastic job at modeling these behavioral elements.
 The one moment of powerful authenticity occurs when McBride decides to ditch the script he was given while attempting to reach his father, and simply says, “I would like to see you again, Dad.”
 No pretense, just emotion in its rawest form.
 And sometimes that’s enough.

 Ad Astra has the ambition to be a futuristic Odyssey about love and loss, but ends up feeling like a well-produced yet excessively long music video with amazing visuals but negligible plot.
 One way that will guarantee viewing pleasure is to simply give up any attempt at connecting with the narrative on a deeper level, and just enjoy the ride.
 The spectacles are great, and the slow pace of the film can give it a contemplative quality.

 Regardless, Ad Astra is still a well crafted, maverick piece that attempts to break the mold of the Hollywood sci-fi blockbuster and explore something authentic.
-It asks questions about our relationship with space, with one another, and most importantly, with ourselves.
-How do we deal with our losses, wants, and the unforeseen?
+It asks questions about humans' relationship with space, with one another, and most importantly, with themselves.
+How do people deal with their losses, wants, and the unforeseen?
 These are all important questions, and Ad Astra deserves to be applauded for an honest attempt at confronting them.